mumris/M5Stack-Timer-Camera-X/examples/M5 Web_cam_timer X/ReadMe.txt

 6. Face recognition is disabled for smallest frame size, as it “hangs” camera.
 7. On Camera WEB site added favicon, spinning windmill vertical axes rotor Tulip icon (just for a fun), RSSI (WIFI signal strength), frame rate and battery status indicators.
 8. Web HTML page is no more G-zipped as it is automatically modified when Web password is set.
+9. 9.
+Most companies have policy to filter all traffic coming to Internet.
+For this task, they target Google Chrome, Internet explorer, Mixrosoft Eadge or Firefox streams through their proxy servers.
+To avoid your home camera live video stream blocking I recommend Epic Privacy Browser (https://www.epicbrowser.com/).